nimaiwalsh/finwise/README.md

 ### Altering the project name and namespace

-Several project files refer to the "Android App Template", and each Kotlin file declares itself part of the `com.ittybittyapps.apptemplate.android` package.
+Several project files refer to the "Android App Template", and each Kotlin file declares itself part of the `com.finwise` package.
 Update these files to suit the client's new application.

 - In `app/build.gradle`, modify `android.namespace` and `android.defaultConfig.applicationId`.